HEPScore: A new CPU benchmark for the WLCG: HEP Workloads

 Seven workloads were selected to be part of the HEPScore23 benchmark (the benchmark is called HEPScore23 to indicate the year the benchmark was created).
-HEPScore23 includes two workloads from CMS (reconstruction and generation-simulation) and ATLAS (Sherpa-generation, reconstruction), and workloads from ALICE (digitization-reconstruction), Belle II (generation-simulation-reconstruction), and LHCb (simulation).
-The workloads were chosen to be complementary with diverse types of applications and acceptable run times; many use some of their most complex event topologies.
-The time to run each workload ranges from 300 to 900 seconds on the reference server at CERN (Intel(R) Xeon(R) Gold 6326 CPU @ 2.90GHz).
-HEPScore23 follows the methods used for HEPSPEC06 and runs each workload three times and takes the geometric mean of the three measurements.
-The total time to run the HEPScore23 is approximately 3.5 hours.
+HEPScore23 includes two workloads each from CMS (reconstruction and generation-simulation) and ATLAS (Sherpa-generation, reconstruction), and workloads from ALICE (digitization-reconstruction), Belle~II (generation-simulation-reconstruction) and LHCb (simulation).
+The workloads were chosen to cover diverse types of applications, to be complementary in terms of scaling across server types, to run in an acceptable time, and to represent complex event topologies.
+The time to run each workload ranges from 300 to 900 seconds on the reference server at CERN (Intel Xeon Gold 6326 CPU @ 2.90GHz).
+HEPScore23 follows the methods used for HEP-SPEC06 of running each workload three times and taking the geometric mean of the three measurements.
+The total time to run the HEPScore23 is approximately 3.5 hours on the reference server.

 The workloads in HEPScore23 are equally weighted.
-We studied different weighting schemes but found little difference from the nominal HEPScore23 benchmark (where the workloads are equally weighted).
-The choice of equal weighting the workloads gives enhanced impact to ATLAS and CMS as they each provide two workloads and this gives a benchmark that is similar to the CPU usage on the WLCG.
-Other studies included the removal of one workload of the seven workloads and changes were typically less than 5\%.
+The Working Group studied different weighting schemes but found little difference.
+The choice of equal weighting of the workloads gives additional impact to ATLAS and CMS as they each provide two workloads.

-As part of the validation process, the HEPScore23 benchmark was measured on an Intel, AMD and ARM servers at CERN.
-The results, shown in fig.~\ref{fig:HS32-fits}, demonstrates the reproducibility of the HEPScore23 benchmark on the different architectures to better than 1\%.
+As part of the validation process, the HEPScore23 benchmark was measured on Intel, AMD and ARM servers at CERN.
+The results, shown in fig.~\ref{fig:HS32-fits}, demonstrate the reproducibility of the HEPScore23 benchmark on the different architectures to better than 1\%.
+The HEPScore23 benchmark was run on a wider set of servers with both hyper-threading on and off.
+In fig.~\ref{fig:HS32-vs-HS06}, the HEPScore23 benchmark is plotted against the HEP-SPEC06 (32-bit version).

-After the validation, the HEPScore23 benchmark was run it on a wider set of servers with both hyper-threading on and off.
-In fig.~\ref{fig:HS32-vs-HS06}, the HEPScore23 benchmark is plotted against the HEPSPEC06 (32-bit version).
-The blue line is a linear fit to the data points constrained to the origin.
-The circles are measurements on Intel processors, the triangle points are measurements on AMD processors and the box point are on ARM processors.
-The points in red (black) where taken with hyper-threading off (on).
-The measurement on the single ARM process is with hyper-threading off (ARM process are not designed to operate with hyper-threading).
-The plot on the lower half of fig.~\ref{fig:HS32-vs-HS06} shows the fractional difference of the points relative to the fit (blue line).